 What to do if your weed is too dry

 If your marijuana dried out too much during the weed drying process or you’re looking to add moisture to a bag that may have dried out on you, the best answer is to use Boveda 58 or 62 Humidipacks.
-Boveda Humidipacks will help hydrate bud that becomes crispy or crumbly when used correctly, returning it to a proper range nearing 58% or 62% humidity which is ideal for curing and longer term storage.
+Boveda packs will help hydrate bud that becomes crispy or crumbly, returning it to a proper range nearing 58% or 62% humidity which is ideal for curing and longer term storage.

 There is some debate among growers about which percentage is better to use.
-I used to use Boveda 62% Humidipacks but found the weed was too damp to stay lit without additional drying, so now I’m going with Boveda 58% Humidipacks.
+I used to use Boveda 62% Humidipacks but found the weed was too damp to stay lit without additional drying, so now I’m going with 58%.

-Boveda humidipacks come in several sizes, for small jars such as half gallon or smaller then the best solution is to get a 10 pack of small pouches.
+They come in several sizes, and the 8 gram packs are perfect for half gallon mason jars.
+10 pack of small pouches.
 If you have a larger crop in a single container you can opt for the larger sizes.

-If you don’t have humidipacks and still need to rehydrate dried marijuana to proper levels, this can also be accomplished by adding orange peels to your jar.
+When I was younger people used to rehydrate dried marijuana to proper levels by adding orange peels to your jar.
 The orange peels add a citrus smell and flavor to your buds in addition to making them more moist.
-Be careful to monitor your jar closely though as orange peels left too long will likely over-dampen the weed to the point where mold might form.
-Don’t smoke moldy buds.
+But you’d need to carefully to monitor your jar as orange peels left for a few days will grow mold.
+Yuck.

 The best place to dry your weed depends on several factors such as how much you’re willing to spend, how much room you have, and the conditions within your drying area.